 The following risk factors are in addition to the risks described in the Company's Form 10-K under Item 1A, "Risk Factors" for its fiscal year ended December 31, 2019 and in its subsequent periodic reports filed with the SEC pursuant to the Securities Exchange Act of 1934, as amended.
+The information included in the "Risk Factors" section of the First and Second Quarter Form 10-Q's is also incorporated by reference herein.
+However, the risks and uncertainties that we face are not limited to those set forth in the 2019 Form 10-K, as supplemented and updated in the First and Second Quarter Form 10-Q's.
+Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our business and the trading price of our securities, particularly in light of the fast-changing nature of the COVID-19 pandemic, containment measures, the potential for future waves of outbreaks and the related impacts to economic and operating conditions.
 The effects of the events and circumstances described in the following risk factors may have the additional effect of heightening many of the risks contained in the Company's Form 10-K and other periodic reports.